PerfectAudience/reign/README.md

 Out of the box, the framework provides the following:
 * Service presence - monitor for nodes coming up and going down in services.
 * Messaging - nodes can can message each other directly and/or broadcast a message to member nodes of a specific service.
-* Distributed locking - support for read/write locks, exclusive locks, semaphores, and barriers (coming soon).
+* Constructs for distributed coordination - read/write locks, exclusive locks, semaphores, and barriers (coming soon).
-* Reliable Zookeeper client wrapper that handles common ZooKeeper connection/session errors and re-connects as necessary.
+* Reliable ZooKeeper client wrapper that handles common ZooKeeper connection/session errors and re-connects as necessary.
-* A standardized way of organizing information in ZooKeeper.
+* A standardized way of organizing information in ZooKeeper for ease of maintenance and consistency between deployments.
+* Shared Maps, Queues, Stacks, Lists persisted in ZooKeeper.

 Common use cases:
 * Zero configuration applications - deploy to different environments or change application properties without needing to edit configuration files or restart services.
 Edit configuration in one place and push changes out to many nodes at once.
 * Dynamic service discovery - nodes in one service can discover nodes in other services without configuration changes.
 * Service redundancy - for services where only one process/node can run at the same time, a stand-by process/node can be brought up and will automatically take over if the currently running process/node fails.
 * Capacity monitoring - services can monitor each other and ensure that they do not overwhelm each other:  for example, a frontline service may slow down its rate of requests to a backend service to prevent a "domino effect" where a spike in traffic brings down the whole application.
+* Coordination and division of labor between nodes using locks, queues, or some combination thereof.
-* Application decisioning based on service state - services can publish diagnostic metrics which can be used to change application behavior:  for example, nodes in one service may go into "safety mode" based on information provided by another service (error rates, etc.).
+* Application logic based on service states - services can share data via ZooKeeper:  for example, nodes in one service may go into "safety mode" based on information provided by another service (error rates, etc.).

 Application using Reign quickly gain a high level of cluster-awareness and coordination capabilities.
-In addition, Reign provides a programming API which allows additional capabilities to be built on top of or in addition to the core services.
-Distributed services using Reign can easily communicate with each other by sending messages to a specific node or broadcasting to an entire service.